FredReeva/CMLS_Project2/README.md

 4. Build it

-Save on github only: (add to .gitignore everything else) -Source folder
+Save on github only: (add to .gitignore everything else)
--Distortion.jucer
+1. Source folder
+2. Distortion.jucer
--Distortion.vst/.exe... (facultative)
+3. Distortion.vst/.exe... (facultative)